-While the RobMoSys composition structures by themselves are independent of any realization technology, there are different realization options that can be used.
+While the RobMoSys composition structures by themselves are independent of any implementation technology, there are different implementation options that can be used.
 The RobMoSys consortium provides two complementary reference implementations of model-driven tooling using Eclipse modeling tools as the underlying technologies (see figure 3).

-Figure 3: Realization alternative using Ecore
+Figure 3: Realization alternatives